temoki/TortoiseGraphics/README.md

 ### On Playgrounds iPad app

-1. Download `TortoisePlayground.zip` from [here](https://github.com/temoki/TortoiseGraphics/releases).
+1. Download `TortoisePlayground.playgroundbook.zip` from [here](https://github.com/temoki/TortoiseGraphics/releases).
 1. Unarchive the downloaded zip file.
 1. Send the unarchvied `TortoisePlayground.playgroundbook` file to your iPad by AirDrop.
 1. Open it with Playgrounds app.